Substance Abuse and Addiction Treatment Resources in Orange

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Healing and stopping substance misuse requires unwrapping your thoughts and emotions and how they impact your choices and reactions.
 You also have to care for your physical makeup.
 This means clearing your system of toxins including drugs and alcohol.
 Weaning yourself from alcohol, benzodiazepine and other substances can be rough and even life-threatening if done incorrectly.
 The discomfort, disorientation and fear accompanying the detoxification of your body can lead you to go back to substance misuse.
 With a formal, professional detox program, you’re given medical supervision and possibly medication to help reduce your discomfort.
 You have encouragement and compassion during the process instead of trying to go it alone.
-Reach out to an Orange drug detox or an Orange alcohol detox center when you’re ready for this important step in your recovery.
+Reach out to a drug or alcohol detox center when you’re ready for this important step in your recovery.

 Recovery Meetings Near You